Xim-ya/bounce_tapper/README.md

 <br>

-## 2. Customize Shrink / Grow animation
+## 2. Customize Shrink/Grow animation

-You can customize several aspects of the Shrink / Grow animation, such as the animation duration and the shrink size.
+You can customize several aspects of the Shrink/Grow animation, such as the animation duration and the shrink size.

 <p align="center"><img src="https://velog.velcdn.com/images/ximya_hf/post/668b828e-7771-4bac-845c-c432a406da20/image.png"/></p>